rbnhmll/vue-workshop/vueJS_workshop--notes.md

   ...
 ```

-Next, instantiate the Vue instance
+Next, instantiate the Vue instance in a new script tag, below the `cdn`.
+This is done by creating a `new Vue()` and passing in a config `Object` as the argument:

 ```html
 ...
   <script src="https://cdn.jsdelivr.net/npm/vue@2.5.17/dist/vue.js"></script>

   <script>
     const app = new Vue({
       el: "#app",